emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

   pointer-events: none;
 }

-/* Allows an element, to receive user input */
+/* Allows an element to receive user input */
 /* Useful if a parent element is using .noniteractive */ .interactive {
   -webkit-touch-callout: auto !important;